inrialearninglab/ai4t/docs/1-Mooc/module-2-what-is-meant-by-ai/2-3-lets-test-our-first-program/2-3-1a-tutorial-lets-test-our-first-program.en.md

                 Class'Code
 type: activity
 ---
+??? info "Metadata"
+    - Id: EU.AI4T.O1.M2.3.1a
+    - Title: 2.3.1 Activity: Tutorial Let's test our first program
+    - Type: activity
+    - Description: A tutorial to discover image recognition programs, how to train them, how to fool them.
+    - Subject: Artificial Intelligence for and by Teachers
+    - Authors:
+        - AI4T
+        - Magic Makers
+        - Inria
+        - S24B
+        - Class'Code
+    - Licence: CC BY 4.0
+    - Date: 2022-11-15

 # Activity: Tutorial Let's test our first program

 Image recognition is an area of AI that has seen considerable growth.
 This tutorial proposes to test image recognition and to train a program to recognize cats and dogs.
 Then it reminds us that this program can only do what it has been trained to do, and that it can be fooled!